 There is currently no treatment for chikungunya.
 Proper care can help relieve symptoms, including getting plenty of rest, drinking fluids to prevent dehydration, and some medication can help relieve fever and pain, including ibuprofen, naproxen, acetaminophen, or paracetamol.

 Who is at risk for chikungunya?

 Anyone who is exposed to mosquito bites in a country with chikungunya is at risk of getting sick.
-This includes anyone traveling to or living in counties in the Caribbean, including the Dominican Republic and Haiti.
+This includes anyone traveling to or living in countries in the Caribbean or South America.
 People at most risk for severe illness from chikungunya include newborns, persons 65 or older, and people with medical conditions, such as high blood pressure, diabetes, or heart disease.

 How can I help prevent chikungunya?

-If you plan to travel to a country with chikungunya, including countries in the Caribbean, or if you have family living in one of these countries, consider the following tips.
+If you plan to travel to a country with chikungunya or if you have family living in one of these countries, consider the following tips.
 These may also help to prevent the spread of other mosquito-borne illnesses in Boston.